ChepleBob30/Targeted-Vector/README.md

 ---

 ## Special Thanks
-We sincerely thank the following individuals who have made outstanding contributions to Targeted Vector:
-- [GavZheng](https://github.com/GavZheng): He has made effective decisions on various trade-offs in the Targeted Vector development process.
+Special thanks to the following for their outstanding contributions to the construction Targeted Vector of hard: - (https://github.com/GavZheng) : [GavZheng] for Targeted Vector of all sorts of problems in the development process has made an effective decision making.

 ---